MarcusIsCode/Plain-News/README.md

 - data.php: Try to keep the grammatics correct in the comments.
 On line 31 and down there is a lot of misspellings.
 E.g: “sience”.
 (Also maybe change that in your arrays)
 - index.php: Delete the extra opening and closing php tags on line 120-121.
 - In the start of the page when responsive.
 At the top of the page there is a small margin with black space.
 Could be confused with being the entrance to hell?

+### License
+This project is licensed under the MIT License - see the LICENSE file for details.